MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/run-web-app-in-cordova.md

     ![Visual Studio Simulate in Browser](media/run-web-app-in-cordova/figure-14.png)

     At this point, all you're seeing is the default Cordova application template; a simple page displaying the Cordova logo and an indicator that the Cordova client application is ready.
 Soon, we'll add code to pull application content from the web application running on a server.

+    NOTE: If you get the error **"Unable to get launched browser process for your app."** when trying to run your cordova app, then right click on your "CordovaHostedApp" project, click "Properties", click "configuration manager" and make sure both "Build" & "Deploy" are both checked for the andoid platform.

 6. Press **Shift** + **F5**, or click Visual Studio's **Stop Debugging** button (![Stop Debugging button](media/run-web-app-in-cordova/red-square.png)) to stop debugging.